 Only the Airman’s commander or civilian director’s decision selects or non-selects the Airman for continued service.
 Airmen non-selected for reenlistment will separate on their current date of separation and will not be extended for any reason other than appeal processing.

 The Career Job Reservation program is a Headquarters Air Force tool used when needed to manage the number of First Term Airmen allowed to reenlist into their current Air Force Specialty Code.
 CJR limitations are established to manage projected surpluses and shortages by skill.
 The CJR program is managed on a fiscal year basis and implements the reenlistment limitation for the AFSC projected to have surplus Airmen, however, not all fiscal years will have limitations in specific AFSCs.
+For more information on the program please go the Career Job Reservation program page on myPers.

 All Airmen can voluntarily extend a maximum of 48-months per enlistment, and this is limited by law.
 There are no exceptions or waivers to exceed the 48-months.